allencoin/kayakbot/readme.md

 - Pull in water level data using the US Geologic Survey's API to get information about river conditions
 - Include information about river conditions, or just recommend to stick to lakes.
 - If it's a bad day for kayaking, look ahead to tomorrow and tweet if tomorrow's conditions are favorable
+- Maybe explore generating an image to include with the tweet that has additional information

 ## DON'T: